 - Sotela uses spandex, which is a synthetic fiber, with a plastic base, known for its elasticity.

 Product Range: Sustainable apparel for men and women, including accessories.

 Designed in Canada, ethically manufactured around the world.
 The brand plants 10 trees with every single order from their website.

-Ten Tree is committed to minimizing their environmental impact while focusing on the well-being of their employees with ethical labor rights, and safe workplaces.
+Ten Tree is committed to minimizing its environmental impact while focusing on the well-being of its employees with ethical labor rights, and safe workplaces.

 They also claim that their goal is to become the most progressive brand on the planet.

-The brand is focused on keeping their business practices as transparent as possible.
+The brand is focused on keeping its business practices as transparent as possible.

 Ten Tree uses the following materials:

 - Recycled Polyester – discarded plastic bottles